 Single neuron and network models - Integration of dendritic spikes in a morphologically detailed single cell model; Machine learning models for automated identification of neuron types from neuropixel probe data; How do neurons and networks maintain steady output in the presence of variability in both intrinsic and synaptic properties?

-Amygdala and fear - Role of NMDARs in generating network activity during the processing of auditory tones and on plasticity during fear conditioning and extinction;
+Amygdala and fear - Role of NMDARs in generating network activity during the processing of auditory tones and inducing plasticity during fear conditioning and extinction;

-Biologically realistic modeling of neural circuits will provide a fundamental understanding of the underlying brain mechanisms in both health and disease (e.g., PTSD, anxiety disorders, neuroplasticity due to cocaine).
-Such models will also help lay the groundwork for innovative pharmacological, psychotherapeutic and other treatments by permitting rapid in-computer experimentation.
+Computational models of brain will provide a fundamental understanding of the underlying pathophysiology in both health and disease (e.g., working memory, substance-abuse, anxiety disorders, PTSD).
+Such models will also help lay the groundwork for innovative interventions including pharmacological, psychotherapeutic, and also neuromodulation by permitting rapid in-computer experimentation.

 Computational Neuroscience: Models & Neurobiology (for pre-doc, post-docs, medical students, residents and faculty)